An official website of the State of Oregon

 “Fitness to proceed” is also known as “adjudicative competency” or “aid and assist.”

-Restorative services are 90-day service episodes provided in the youth’s home community on an outpatient basis, in a location and time that is convenient for youth and family.
+Restorative services are 90-day service episodes provided in the youth’s home community on an outpatient basis.
+Services are provided in a location and time that is convenient for youth and family.
 Services include:

 Youth must continue restorative services until a judge decides that they are “fit to proceed” or “unlikely to become fit to proceed.”
 Services can continue for up to three years or the maximum amount of time the youth would have been committed to a juvenile facility (whichever is shorter).
 Program contact:Jessica StoutJuvenile Fitness to Proceed Coordinator503-757-4722